How to Begin Searching for Colleges

 For many, the idea of searching for colleges is daunting.
 After all, there are over 7,000 colleges and trade schools to choose from, so it’s easy to become overwhelmed by choice.
+Fortunately, expert advice is available throughout the college search process to help guide students and families every step of the way.

 If your student is preparing to dive into their college search, here are some steps for them to follow.